agoldenduck/millisblog/content/blog/2018-09-26-first-post.md

 ---
 collection: blog
-title: Our first (and last) breakfast in Copenhagen
+title: Our first (and last) cafe breakfast
 date: 2018-09-03T22:00:00.000Z
-img: ''
 ---
 It doesn’t quite feel real.
 After years of dreaming, saving and planning, Alex and I are actually in Copenhagen.
 We wander around, looking for breakfast with our eyes wide and our mouths gaping.
 Within minutes, we fall head over heels in love with the city.